TrevorPhippard/gerd/README.md

 # gerd
-everyday I enjoy coffee, but it also gives me incredible heart burn, so it's a bit of a game to see how much I can drink before it gets bad.

-That's the premise for this game.
+[Demo](https://trevorphippard.github.io/gerd/) - Give it a Try!
+One Paragraph of project description goes here

+## How to Play

+* Get the coffee by keypad or buttons
+* avoid acid reflux
-use arrow keys to direct me to the coffee for points, acid reflux will remove points, see how many points you can get.
+* see how many points you can get